Skip to main content

 Integrating SPIFFE in your environment

 You can use SPIFFE Workload API with your applications running on Kubernetes in different ways.
-The easiest way is using SPIRL Admission Controller.
+SPIRL provides two main approaches for integrating SPIFFE Workload API:

 SPIRL Admission Controller